-Goldman Sachs (GS) Group Inc., which survived the U.S. real estate collapse five years ago with the help of derivative bets against subprime mortgages, is promoting the opposite trade to clients as housing recovers.
+Goldman Sachs (GS:US) Group Inc., which survived the U.S. real estate collapse five years ago with the help of derivative bets against subprime mortgages, is promoting the opposite trade to clients as housing recovers.

 The firm, which teamed with four other dealers to create the ABX indexes, benchmark contracts that offered investors a way to protect against the risks of a crash, said in a Nov.
 28 report on its top 10 market themes for 2013 that clients should buy some of the derivatives.

 Home prices are recovering from a six-year slump, helped by Federal Reserve efforts to push mortgage rates to record lows and buyers competing for a shrinking supply of properties.
 The bank’s analysts said after “the positive surprise” from housing this year, versions of the ABX that have already rallied are still attractive compared with real estate investments such as homebuilder shares, which have almost doubled over the past 12 months.

 “You’re going to get a further lift because of the steady improvement in the indexes’ underlying assets and the housing market,” said Adrian Miller, a fixed-income strategist at GMP Securities LLC in New York.
 “Yes, there’s room to go, but how much juice is left in the trade is another question.”

 Michael DuVally, a Goldman Sachs spokesman in New York, declined to comment on the recommendation beyond the report.

 New ABX indexes were created every six months by securities firms from early 2006 through early 2008.
 The contracts offer protection if the securities aren’t repaid as expected, in return for upfront and regular insurance-like premiums.